 Starting a website isn’t hard.
 It’s much easier than one may imagine.
 There are many things to know before starting, however.
 By asking key questions like how the site will be used, who will be accessing it, and what features it will need, will make the task much easier.

 For personal sites, a small hosting package is normally good enough.
 Minimal money will be spent on this type of site.
 If one plans to set up a community-based website or a business website, other more expensive hosting options will be needed.
 No matter which type of site is being built, the first thing that will be needed is a domain name.
+You should also look into how making use of a crm can help your business grow.

 The very best place to grab a domain name is GoDaddy.
 For around the price of lunch, a domain name can be purchased for a year.
 So, it’s cheap to buy a piece of the web.
 The hard part is finding the domain name.
 The big three top level domains are .COM, .NET, and .ORG.
 Finding a domain name within these three TLDs is the best, but very difficult.
 There are many people called “squatters” who buy up domain names just to resale later.
 Try to think of something clever and catchy that is related to what your site is going to be about.
 Limit the length of the name as much as possible.
 It’ll be essential that visitor be able to remember the name for later.
 Godaddy has a great tool for checking the availability of a domain name and suggesting ideas for other names related to your search.